China finds coronavirus on packaging of Brazilian beef

 The novel coronavirus first emerged in the central Chinese city late last year, at a market, and has gone on to spread around the world.

 The beef shipment's exporter registration code was 2015, the commission said, which refers to a plant owned by Marfrig Global Foods S.A.
-MRFG3.SA, according to a Reuters search.
+MRFG3.SAin Várzea Grande, Mato Grosso state.

 More than 100 staff at the Wuhan facility had undergone tests, it said, and 200 environmental samples had been taken.